 I think it is quite reasonable to expect that most clients will appreciate a touched-up version of their photo, just not a made-up version.
 Most clients understand that a photographer’s job is not to do plastic surgery on their face, but rather to capture them at their possible best with edits that enhance, not detract.

 Do you have any questions or comments about Over Editing?
 What are some editing skills you have learned along the way?
-Leave me a comment below - I would love to hear from you!
-And please share our tutorial using the social sharing buttons (we really appreciate it)!
+Leave me a comment below - We would love to hear from you!
+And PLEASE SHARE our tutorial using the social sharing buttons (we really appreciate it)!